MANY GLACIER CAMPGROUND

 Many Glacier Hotel

-Upon reaching Many Glacier, you will immediately notice the large, alpine style lodge to the left that sits on the shores of Swiftcurrent Lake – the Many Glacier Hotel.
+Upon reaching Many Glacier, you will immediately notice the large, alpine-style lodge to the left that sits on the shores of Swiftcurrent Lake – the Many Glacier Hotel.
 It faces two huge mountain valleys that stretch into the distance and leave you feeling overwhelmed.
 It really is beautiful.

-While we didn’t stay at the hotel, it’s worth mentioning (and visiting) due to it’s historical significance and sheer impressiveness.
+While we didn’t stay at the hotel, it’s worth mentioning (and visiting) due to its historical significance and sheer impressiveness.
 It contains a restaurant, lounge, gift shop, coffee shop/deli, and has a deck and lawn area that you can sit down and relax on as you enjoy the view overlooking Swiftcurrent Lake and the surrounding mountain valleys.

 Fun Fact: The Many Glacier Hotel was built in 1914-15 by the owner of the Great Northern Railway in an effort to attract U.S. vacationers to the area and it was promoted as the “American Alps”.
-Not coincidentally, it was styled with an Swiss Alpine theme that emulates some of the grand hotels of the European Alps.
+Not coincidentally, it was styled with a Swiss Alpine theme that emulates some of the grand hotels of the European Alps.

 The Glacier Park Boat Company also runs a boat tour out of the hotel, which covers both Swiftcurrent and St. Josephine lakes.
 There is a short hike between the two lakes that will allow you to board the second boat.
 We took the tour and found it to be a nice, albeit, short excursion that provided a different view of the surrounding areas.
 You will want to get reservations for the tour; they can be purchased at the kiosk that is just outside the hotel, next to the boat dock.
-We didn’t have a reservation but were able to get on a wait list for a trip.
+We didn’t have a reservation but were able to get on a waitlist for a trip.

 Swiftcurrent Motor Inn

 We visited the camp store daily, usually to get ice for the cooler or to let the kids get some of the soft serve ice cream after a hike – if I recall, it’s $2.50 for all you can fit into a cup, which we thought was pretty reasonable.
-The restaurant is nice and done in a simple diner style motif and serves a wide array of food.
+The restaurant is nice and done in a simple diner-style motif and serves a wide array of food.
 We did take out pizza and walked it back to the campground and found it to be pretty good, (although I will say that all food tastes pretty good when camping).

 The showers and laundry facility are in a building located behind the Motor Inn, along with the cottages, just a short walk away from the campsite.
 The showers were clean enough by our standards, (which are low), when we camp we are simply happy to have a shower and don’t get too worked up over how spotless it is.
 We wear shower slippers (flip-flops) anyway.
 As long as the water is warm and we have a place to get clean – we are satisfied.
 We never had to wait in line for a shower but we also planned our showers to overlap with when many people eat dinner (5:00-6:00).